 Under the agreement, EBS will be obligated to make long term commitments to purchase the equipment and local loop bandwidth based on Microsoft’s monthly forecasts of subscribers over the minimums.
 To the extent that the number of subscribers served by EBS decreases due to Microsoft’s (a) termination of an agreement with an ILEC (b) moving of subscribers to another service supplier (c) termination of the EBS agreement for cause or (d) loss of subscribers, EBS may not fully recover its costs.
-Since this is not an exclusive agreement with Microsoft, to mitigate this risk by selling this same type of bundled solution to other DSL service providers.
+Since this is not an exclusive agreement with Microsoft, EBS may mitigate this risk by selling this same type of bundled solution to other DSL service providers.
 As the cost of additional equipment and local loop capacity decline over time, EBS exposure per customer will decline.
-Additionally, as other backbone providers begin to provide incremental capacity, the obligation to provide for new subscribers may be met through outsourcing rather than incremental capital expenditure.
+Additionally, as other backbone providers begin to provide incremental capacity, the obligation to provide capacity for new subscribers may be met through outsourcing rather than incremental capital expenditure.

-The economics of this transaction under the Minimum Subscriber case is $1.6 million NPVLIBOR.
-This value reduces to zero once a provision is taken for the above market termination damages provided for in this agreement.
-This value will vary , and any liquidation damages and termination losses caused by SLA failures.

-Note 3 - Liquidated Damages – Minimum Guaranteed Volume Case
+Note 3 - Liquidated Damages

 EBS is guaranteeing service to Microsoft under a number of criteria (see Appendix 2).
 The table below lists damage amounts calculated for a one-month period.
 Multiple failures are possible.
-[Connectivity Capacity and Local Loop capacity will not be triggered unless the subscriber forecast process with Microsoft breaks down.]
+Connectivity Capacity and Local Loop capacity will not be triggered unless the subscriber forecast process with Microsoft breaks down.

 Latency/Packet Loss/Premium Packet Loss/Jitter